 No one should do this alone.
 Join the Working Daugher Facebook group and meet others who understand what you are going through.

-I am a working daughter and working mother living in the sandwich and committed to helping other women as they balance their many roles in life.
+I am a working daughter and working mother living in the sandwich between kids and elderly parents and I am committed to helping other women as they balance their many roles in life.
 As an author, speaker and award-wining blogger, I help women balance and blend their personal and professional lives.
 My book Mogul, Mom & Maid: The Balancing Act of the Modern Woman, is a lifeline for women balancing family and career.
 A recognized expert on balancing eldercare and career, I’ve written about the issue in The Atlantic, Time, and Next Avenue.
 I’ve been interviewed about the topic on WNYC, and many other radio shows and podcasts.

 Recent and Upcoming Appearances 2017